 To increase the model's accuracy, we assumed that the subsidy that the remanufacturer grants to the recycler varies with manufacturer's demand, rather than remaining fixed.
 In addition, the WEEE sales prices offered to the recycler will be affected by market fluctuations in CRMs, so the investment in WEEE recycling channels, such as transportation by the recycler, remains unchanged.
-The remanufacturer will decide the price of CRMs by considering the previous manufacturer's demand before the remanufacturer process and the sale of CRMs, based on the WEEE sale price (which is decided by the recycler), the remanufacturer's price for the added value of their processing of WEEE, and the remanufacturer's price for the added value of their processing of WEEE, plus their expected benefit, is $\bar{\varepsilon}c$; the CRMs price provided by the remanufacturer to the manufacturers is $(\bar{w}c + \bar{\varepsilon}c)$, and the unit subsidy given by the remanufacturer to the recycler is γ .
+The remanufacturer will decide the price of CRMs by considering the previous manufacturer's demand before the remanufacturer process and the sale of CRMs, based on the WEEE sale price (which is decided by the recycler), the remanufacturer's price for the added value of their processing of WEEE, and the remanufacturer's expected benefit of selling CRMs to manufacturers.
+We assumed that the remanufacturer's price for the added value of their processing of WEEE, plus their expected benefit, is $\bar{\varepsilon}c$; the CRMs price provided by the remanufacturer to the manufacturers is $(w_c + \varepsilon_c)$, and the unit subsidy given by the remanufacturer to the recycler is γ .